JetBrains/kotlin-web-site/docs/topics/data-analysis/lets-plot.md

 ![Dataframe exploration](visualization-dataframe-temperature.png){width=600}

-To create a plot using the LPK library, you need to convert your data (`df`) into a `Map` type that stores data in key-value pairs.
+To create a plot using the LPK library, you need to convert your data (`df`) into a `Map` type that stores the data in key-value pairs.
 You can easily convert a DataFrame into a `Map` using the `.toMap()` function:

 ```kotlin